VanLeDinh96/toeic-vocabulary/vocabulary.md

 - Focus the camera on the subject.
 - That was the end of the conversation and neither of them brought the subject up again that night.
 - It's a subject I'd rather not discuss.
+63. to seek
+- You seek to betray me as your predecessor did.
+- Perpetrators will seek you out.
+- It was a labor of loving service, untouched by the spirit of material gain, conferring upon the work of the older masters a dignity and poetic feeling which we vainly seek in much of the later work.
+64. portfolio (noun)
+- Late in the year 1813 he took up the portfolio of military affairs.
+- On the 5th of November, accordingly, Laffitte became minister-president of a government pledged to progress (mouvement), holding at the same time the portfolio of finance.
+- But Anna Mikhaylovna went forward a step or two to keep her hold on the portfolio, and changed her grip.